 Which form of organizational structure is suitable for your company?
 Each form has its own advantages and disadvantages.
 The organizational structure must fit your company, i.e. your processes, your locations and your markets.

 In complex environments, organizational forms that promote self-regulation are more likely to meet the requirements.
-This is because they naturally ensure that the interests of all involved stakeholders are taken into account in a balanced manner directly at the grassroots level, because this is where they come together out of their own motivation to achieve something together.
-The contribution principle applies, which is borne out of the incentive to expect more benefit from the later distribution of the value of the jointly created output than contributions have to be made for it beforehand.
+This is because they naturally ensure that the interests of all involved stakeholders are taken into account in a balanced way directly at the grassroots level, because this is where they come together out of their own motivation to achieve something together.
+The contribution principle applies, which is borne out of the incentive to expect more benefit from the subsequent distribution of the value of the jointly created output than contributions have to be made for it beforehand.